vantezzen/quiddily/README.md

 ## Contributing words

-To add a new word to Quiddly:
+To add a new word to Quiddily:

 1. Create a fork of this repository
 2. Edit the file `./src/lib/words.json` in your fork to add the new word to the bottom